MWebb2321/PassGen.github.io/README.md

 1/13/21
 After some help, I was able to get my prompts working, but there is an issue with the end section.

+1/14/21
+Was able to figure out the issues with the numbers and passwood generator should be working as expected.